particle-iot/softap-setup-js/README.md

 This library supports both TCP and HTTP protocols for performing SoftAP setup.
 TCP is the default protocol.
 If you would like to use the HTTP protocol instead, simply override the `protocol` configuration parameter.

+**!!
+HTTP mode unstable:** Due to a [firmware bug](https://github.com/spark/firmware/issues/937), the HTTP protocol is unreliable from most browsers.
+HTTP mode is not recommended at this time.

 #### Example:
 ```js
 var SoftAPSetup = require('softap-setup');